DongDongSunny/tron-deployment/private_net/README_PRIVATE_NET.md

   needSyncCheck = true # only one SR witness set false, the rest all false
 ```

+If you want to add more witnesses:
+- First, add the witness private key to the `localwitness` field in the witness configuration file.
-If you want to add more witness, add below changes to `genesis.block` for all configuration files.
-As tron will use this to initialize the genesis block, nodes with different genesis block will be disconnected.
+- Then, add initial values to the `genesis.block` in all configuration files.
+Tron will use this to initialize the genesis block, and nodes with different genesis blocks will be disconnected.

 ```
+localwitness = [
+  # public address TCjptjyjenNKB2Y6EwyVT43DQyUUorxKWi
+  0ab0b4893c83102ed7be35eee6d50f081625ac75a07da6cb58b1ad2e9c18ce43  # you must enable this value and the witness address are match.
+]

 genesis.block {
-   assets = [
+   assets = [ # set account initial balance
    ...
       {
           accountName = "TestE"
           accountType = "AssetIssue"
           address = "TCjptjyjenNKB2Y6EwyVT43DQyUUorxKWi"
           balance = "1000000000000000"
       }
    ]
-   witnesses = [
+   witnesses = [ # set witness account initial vote count
     ...
     {
       address: TCjptjyjenNKB2Y6EwyVT43DQyUUorxKWi,